SizeCredit/size-solidity/README.md

 - The VP utilization ratio should never be greater than 1
 - the collateral ratio of a loan should always be >= than before, after a partial liquidation.
 We can apply the same invariant in the fixed rate OB for operations like self liquidations and credit debt compensation

+## TODO if there's time

+- merge EOA CR and UserProxy CR

 ## TODO before audit

 - gas optimize the 80/20 rule